UrbsLab/AutoMLPipe-BC/README.md

 ***
 ## Assumptions For Use (data and run preparation)
 * Target datasets for analysis are in comma-separated format (.txt or .csv)
+* Missing data values should be empty or indicated with an 'NA'.
+* Dataset includes a header with column names.
 * Data columns include features, class label, and optionally instance (i.e. row) labels, or match labels (if matched cross validation will be used)
 * Binary class values are encoded as 0 (e.g. negative), and 1 (positive) with respect to true positive, true negative, false positive, false negative metrics.
 PRC plots focus on classification of 'positives'.
 * All feature values (both categorical and quantitative) are numerically encoded.
 Scikit-learn does not accept text-based values.
 However both instance_label and match_label values may be either numeric or text.